Iranian DJ Brings Persian Influence to Washington Night Scene Dariush Rateshtari wins over diverse crowds in U.S. capital

 Washington File Special Correspondent

-Washington -- Dariush Rateshtari made his last-minute preparations and final sound checks, then pressed the button on his elaborate stereo-system soundboard that would trigger the start of the night.
+Washington -- DJ Dariush made his last-minute preparations and final sound checks, then pressed the button on his elaborate stereo-system soundboard that would trigger the start of the night.

 A music disc jockey who honed his skills in fundamentalist Iran is now a fixture of the Washington D.C. music scene, particularly among the 28 thousand or so Iranians living in the United States capital.